-Course Inventory Form (Required) X Library Resource Form (If applicable) X
+Course Inventory Form (Required) \underline{X} Library Resource Form (If applicable) \underline{X}

-Proposal to Create a New Course: SPAN 480 Translation and Interpreting

-Department/Unit: Modern Languages
+Proposal to Create a New Course: SPAN 480 Translation and Interpreting Potter College of Arts & Letters Department/Unit: Modern Languages

-1.1 Name/Title: Inma Pertusa, Professor of Spanish
+1.1 Name/Title: Inma Pertusa, Professor of Spanish1.2 Email address: inma.pertusa@wku.edu1.3 Phone #: (270)745-8772

-1.2 Email address: inma.pertusa@wku.edu

-2.1 Course prefix (subject area) and number: SPAN 480

-2.2 Course title: Translation and Interpreting

-2.3 Abbreviated course title: Translation and Interpreting

-- 2.6 Course Catalog Description: The principles of translation and translation theory including extensive practical work with translations of literary and non-literary texts from Spanish to English and vice versa.
-Students will also learn the principles and develop the skills of interpretation. - 2.7 Prerequisite courses: SPAN 372 or SPAN 373, and SPAN 374 or SPAN 376. - 2.5a) Are any of these proposed prerequisites/corequisites offered by a unit other than the one indicated in this proposed course prefix?
+- 2.1 Course prefix (subject area) and number: SPAN 480 - 2.2 Course title: Translation and Interpreting - 2.3 Abbreviated course title: Translation and Interpreting - 2.4 Credit hours/Variable credit: 3 - 2.5 Repeatability: N/A - 2.6 Course Catalog Description: The principles of translation and translation theory including extensive practical work with translations of literary and non-literary texts from Spanish to English and vice versa.
+Students will also learn the principles and develop the skills of interpretation.

+2.7 Prerequisite courses: SPAN 372 or SPAN 373, and SPAN 374 or SPAN 376.

+2.5a) Are any of these proposed prerequisites/corequisites offered by a unit other than the one indicated in this proposed course prefix?

-- 2.5b) If not, proceed to item 2.6.
+2.5b) If not, proceed to item 2.6.
 If so, has the department head of that unit been consulted?
-YES NO - 2.8 Additional Enrollment Requirements: N/A
+YES NO

-- 3.1 Course Content Summary: The principles of translation theory including levels on the scale from domesticating to exoticism, generalizing, particularizing, and issues associated with translation of different genres.
+3.1 Course Content Summary: The principles of translation theory including levels on the scale from domesticating to exoticism, generalizing, particularizing, and issues associated with translation of different genres.
 The course provides students with extensive practical work on translations of literary and non-literary texts from Spanish to English and vice versa.
-Opportunities to interact with professionals in the field and basic exercises in interpretation are included. - 3.2 Learning Outcomes: Upon successful completion of this course, students will: - be familiar with the basic concepts of translation theory - have developed their linguistic and cultural competency, enabling them to translate literary and informational texts, as well as advertisements, from Spanish to English and vice versa. - have experience with interpretation techniques. - 3.3 Assessment/Evaluation: Students will prepare readings and translations for discussion in class.
+Opportunities to interact with professionals in the field and basic exercises in interpretation are included.

+3.2 Learning Outcomes: Upon successful completion of this course, students will:

+- be familiar with the basic concepts of translation theory - have developed their linguistic and cultural competency, enabling them to translate literary and informational texts, as well as advertisements, from Spanish to English and vice versa. - have experience with interpretation techniques. - 3.3 Assessment/Evaluation: Students will prepare readings and translations for discussion in class.
 They will complete two major translations.
 The first will be a service learning project that requires working in small groups to translate materials for a community group into Spanish.
 The second will be an independent translation of substantial texts from Spanish to English.
 There will be exams requiring students to translate a variety of texts to both Spanish and English in a limited time period.